dedis/cothority/byzcoin/DataStructures.md

 }

 message skipchain.SkipBlock {
 	// Many omitted fields
-  bytes Data = 9;
+	bytes data = 8;
 	// Other omitted fields
 }

 message skipchain.ForwardLink {
-  // From - where this forward link comes from bytes From = 1;
+	// From - where this forward link comes from bytes from = 1;
-  // To - where this forward link points to bytes To = 2;
+	// To - where this forward link points to bytes to = 2;
 	// NewRoster is only set to non-nil if the From block has a
-  // different roster from the To-block. onet.Roster NewRoster = 3;
+	// different roster from the To-block.
+	onet.Roster newRoster = 3;
 	// Signature is calculated on the
 	// sha256(From.Hash()|To.Hash()|NewRoster)
 	// In the case that NewRoster is nil, the signature is
 	// calculated on the sha256(From.Hash()|To.Hash())
-  byzcoinx.FinalSignature Signature = 4;
+	ByzcoinSig signature = 4;
+}

+message ByzcoinSig {
+	required bytes msg = 1;
+	required bytes sig = 2;
 }
 ```

 During verification, the verifier can then do the following to make sure the